Sahilpillai006/quiet-help/README.md

     │
     ├── README.md
     └── LICENSE

+The Arduino sketch is kept inside a folder with the same name as the sketch, following the standard Arduino project structure.

 ---

 ## Setup

-### Firmware
+### ESP32 Firmware

-1. Open the Arduino sketch located in the `firmware` directory.
+1. Open the Arduino sketch:

+       Quiet_help/Quiet_help.ino

-2. Install the required ESP32 board support in the Arduino IDE.
+2. Install ESP32 board support in the Arduino IDE.
-3. Configure the required Wi-Fi and Firebase settings.
+3. Configure the required Wi-Fi settings.
+4. Configure the required Firebase settings.
-4. Connect the ESP32 to the computer.
+5. Connect the ESP32 to the computer.
-5. Select the appropriate ESP32 board and port.
+6. Select the appropriate ESP32 board and port.
-6. Upload the firmware.
+7. Upload the firmware.

-Do not commit private Wi-Fi passwords, Firebase credentials, or other secrets to the repository.

-### Web Interface
+### Web Application

 Open the files inside the `web` directory using a suitable local web server or hosting environment.

-Configure the Firebase connection according to the project's deployment requirements.
+Configure the Firebase connection according to the deployment requirements of the project.

 ---

 ## Usage

+### Hardware

 1. Power on the ESP32.
-2. Allow the controller to connect to Wi-Fi.
+2. Wait for the device to connect to Wi-Fi.
-3. Press the physical help button.
+3. Press one of the physical help buttons.
 4. The ESP32 detects the button press.
-5. A help event is sent to Firebase.
+5. A help request is created.
-6. The web interface receives or retrieves the event.
-7. The help request is displayed for monitoring.
+6. The request is sent to Firebase.

+### Dashboard

+1. Open the web dashboard.
+2. Connect to the Firebase backend.
+3. Monitor incoming help requests.
+4. Identify the associated device or student.
+5. Acknowledge the request.
+6. Resolve the request when assistance has been provided.
+7. Review previous requests through the request history.

 ---

 ## Physical Prototype

-A miniature room model was constructed to demonstrate the concept in a physical environment.
+A miniature classroom/room environment was constructed to demonstrate the system physically.

-The prototype represents how a help-request system could be integrated into a room or similar space.

-The physical model is intended as a demonstration platform for the underlying IoT system rather than a production-ready installation.

----

-## Project Demonstration

-The project includes both a physical hardware prototype and a software monitoring interface.

-The physical prototype demonstrates the user interaction, while the web interface demonstrates how the resulting help event can be monitored digitally.
+The prototype combines the physical help-request interface with the ESP32 controller and demonstrates how the system can connect a physical event to a digital monitoring dashboard.

+The physical model is intended as a demonstration and educational prototype.

 ---